14 Lucky Charms to Motivate and Inspire You

-Now, if you'd have grown up in China, you would probably be saying that the number 8 is the luckiest number, and the reason is much more clear than with the number 7.
-In Chinese, the word for the number 8 sounds a lot like the word for prosperity.
-So its luck-bringing properties are a kind of play on words.
+Now, if you grew up in China, you'd probably say the number 8 is the luckiest number.
+The reason is much clearer than with the number 7: In Chinese, the word for the number 8 sounds a lot like the word for prosperity.
+So the belief in its luck-bringing properties stems from a play on words.

 The number 8, with its two graceful curves, is also a balanced number.
 Balance and harmony are vital ingredients for a lucky life.

-If the number 7 doesn't catch your fancy as a lucky charm, then perhaps the number 8 would fit your style better.
+If the number 7 doesn't catch your fancy as a lucky charm, then perhaps the number 8 would suit your style better.